👉 Try now NerdPal! Our new math app on iOS and Android

 8

-After deriving both the numerator and denominator, the limit results in
+After deriving both the numerator and denominator, and simplifying, the limit results in

 $e^{\lim_{x\to0}\left(\frac{3\cos\left(x\right)}{1+3\sin\left(x\right)}\right)}$